koskenni/beta/betaref.md

 # BETA: Tool for a Linguist

-Fred Karlsson, Kimmo Koskenniemi abd Arvi Hurskainen
+Fred Karlsson, Kimmo Koskenniemi and Arvi Hurskainen

 Helsinki 2018